qfpl/intro-to-reflex-compose/notes.md

     - show joinDynThroughMap at top level
     - thread the events through to complete
     - make use of them from there

-# Code and talk tasks

-- show that we can
-  - load the initial state over a websocket
-  - send the changes over a websocket
-  - apply the changes once they have been confirmed via websocket, or display an error
-  - recieve changes made my other connected clients

-- show off the backend as well ?